 Listen to these verses.
 “And the people of Israel journeyed from Rameses to Succoth, about six hundred thousand men on foot, besides women and children.
 A mixed multitude also went up with them, and very much livestock, both flocks and herds.”

-There was another multitude of people walking out of Egypt that day.
-They weren’t called Israelites, but they had joined themselves to them through the fear of the Lord.
+There was another multitude of people walking out of Egypt that day, people not counted among the Israelites, but they joined themselves to them through the fear of the Lord.

 What was God’s purpose in Egypt?
 What did He say He was going to do?

 God wasn’t out to get the Egyptians.
-It is His desire that all might be saved.
-He showed Himself to them.
+He desires that all might be saved.
+He worked hard at showing Himself to them.
 He gave them repeated opportunities to see who He was.
 Some did and were saved.